 Neil Crossley, Head of Clinical Negligence at our Bolton office, settled a case for a claimant who had sustained injury due to negligent spinal surgery.

-The Claimant, who previously worked as a part-time cook in a local café, visited hospital to undergo spinal surgery on 4th June 2014.
-This was to remove her right cervical rib, which had been causing significant discomfort.
-However, during the operation, the treating surgeon negligently removed portions of the Claimant’s C7 vertebra, which in turn caused permanent spinal cord damage.
+Gill, who previously worked as a part-time cook in a local café, visited hospital to undergo surgery to remove her right cervical rib, which had been causing significant discomfort.
+However, during the operation, the treating surgeon negligently removed portions of her C7 vertebra, which in turn caused permanent spinal cord damage.

-The injury resulted in the Claimant suffering permanent weakness in her legs and in the right side of her body.
-Her mobility and stability were significantly compromised and there were also permanent urological symptoms, including urgency and incontinence, all of which combined to cause her a significant degree of disability.
+The injury resulted in Gill suffering permanent weakness in her legs and in the right side of her body.
+Her mobility and stability were significantly compromised alongside other permanent symptoms, all of which caused her a significant degree of disability.

-A settlement of £835,000 was achieved for her pain and suffering and loss of amenity loss of earnings, past and future loss of earnings; future housing adaptation costs and household expenses; and past and future care; equipment; and rehabilitation.
+A settlement was achieved for her pain and suffering and loss of amenity, loss of earnings, past and future loss of earnings; future housing adaptation costs and household expenses; past and future care; equipment; and rehabilitation.